The Grand Canyon, Arizona, USA

 Transportation

-The park provides shuttle buses along the South Rim to reduce congestion and make it easier for visitors to reach different viewpoints and trailheads.
+The park has constructed shuttle buses on the South Rim along to decrease the congestion and make it easier for the visitors to move to different viewpoints and trailheads.

 Cultural and Historical Significance